syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### Track changes advanced settings

-The following code sample shows track changes advanced settings when converting Word documents to PDF.
+The following code sample shows how to customize revision marks in a generated PDF when converting Word documents with tracked changes or revisions.

 {% tabs %}